-Sadly, we are nearing the point that few living actually have first-hand accounts of this building before it burned and was bulldozed.
-Even if you are too young to remember doesn’t mean you should forget–read on.
+Sadly, we are nearing the point that few living actually have firsthand accounts of this building before it burned and was bulldozed.
+Even if you are too young to remember doesn’t mean you should forget.
+Read on.
 This place was unique, beloved, beautiful, and well utilized.
-Founded as a place for ALL to gather–irrespective of race, gender, faith or other beliefs–it was one of the city’s most significant meeting sites.
+Founded as a place for ALL to gather — irrespective of race, gender, faith or other beliefs — it was one of the city’s most significant meeting sites.

 Tomlinson Hall, northeast corner Delaware & Market Streets

-Tomlinson Hall was created by the last will of Stephen D. Tomlinson who died in November 1870.
+Tomlinson Hall was created by the last will of Stephen D. Tomlinson, who died on November 14, 1870.
 In his will appeared the following: “Item 2: The residue of my estate, which may remain after her (his wife’s) decease, whether the same be acquired by exchange or by purchase, I bequeath to the city of Indianapolis to be used in the erection of buildings for the use of citizens and city authorities (what are commonly termed ‘public buildings’) on the west end of the East market house fronting on Delaware Street and next north of Market street.
 And I further direct that there be no unnecessary delay in converting the property hereby bequeathed to the uses designated as I do not wish to endow the city with a property to be held indefinitely for rent.
 Item 3: Should it be that the city provides these public buildings before this devise shall come to it, I hereby authorize my beloved wife to direct the purpose to which the same may be applied.”

-In April 1871, an agreement was reached between Mrs. Tomlinson and the city, which was to become legal owner of the property on condition of paying Mrs. Tomlinson an annuity of $7,000 per annum, as long as she should live.
+In April 1871, an agreement was reached between Mrs. Tomlinson and the City, which was to become legal owner of the property on condition of paying Mrs. Tomlinson an annuity of $7,000 per annum, as long as she should live.
 Construction of the building began in 1885, completed in the spring of 1886, designed by Dietrich Bohlen, contractor, George W. Stanley.
 Bohlen also designed City Market, Roberts Park Methodist Episcopal Church and headquarters for the Hoosier Chapter, Victorian Society in America, Morris-Butler House.

 Play this as you read: it is the first piece of music played at Tomlinson Hall on opening night.